swooshcode/DocuAssist/README.md

 ## License

 This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.